pyhype2/Hype2/README.md

-## Install requirements (Debian example
+## Install requirements (Debian 12 example)
-For your safty you can also find the packages on pip or pipx
+For your safety you can also find the packages on pip or pipx and the requirement.txt file.

 1 - Update and Install packages :